RGKarthik/Textrepeater/AZURE_DEPLOYMENT.md

 # Azure Deployment Guide for Text Repeater

-This guide will help you deploy the Text Repeater application to Azure Web App with Azure SQL Database.
+This guide walks through deploying the Text Repeater application to Azure App Service (Web App) backed by **Azure Database for MySQL**.
+The same steps apply if you are using another managed MySQL service; just adjust the connection settings accordingly.

 ## Prerequisites